 Cyber Security for Beginners

 Cybersecurity is a popular topic, but do you know why it is essential?
 We are living in a digital era where data is everything.
 We must understand that private information is much more vulnerable than ever before.
-We often hear about data breaches and cases of identity theft that affect millions of consumers.
+Data breaches and identity theft cases often affect millions of consumers.
 Two years ago, WannaCry ransomware encrypted millions of computers.
 All companies and institutions are fighting to protect their data against hackers and cybercriminals, and you can also play a role in it.
-Cybersecurity is not involved only in organizations, but even personal computers, mobile phones, and tablets.
+Cybersecurity is involved not only in organizations but also in personal computers, mobile phones, and tablets.

 What is Cybersecurity?

-Before we begin learning this cyber security for beginners tutorial, let us first understand what exactly is cyber security and what is its significance.
-Cybersecurity is the technology and process that is designed to protect networks and devices from attacks, damage, or unauthorized access.
+Before we begin this cyber security for beginners tutorial, let's first understand what cyber security is and its significance.
+Cybersecurity is the technology and process designed to protect networks and devices from attacks, damage, or unauthorized access.

 Cybersecurity is essential for a country’s military, hospitals, large corporations, small businesses, and other organizations and individuals since data is now the cornerstone of any organization.
-If that data is exploited, then there are a lot of risks.
-Now, we have understood what cybersecurity is, let’s see what the CIA triad is and how it is related to cybersecurity.
-To gain a deeper understanding and expertise in this field, one can consider enrolling in Cyber Security Courses.
+If that data is exploited, there are many risks.
+Now that we have understood cybersecurity, let’s see what the CIA triad is and how it relates to cybersecurity.
+To gain a deeper understanding and expertise in this field, one can consider enrolling in the following Cybersecurity Courses.

 CIA Triad

-The security of any organization starts with three principles: Confidentiality, Integrity, Availability.
-And next in this cyber security for beginners tutorial we will learn about the CIA Triad, which has served as the industry standard for computer security since the time of first mainframes.
+The security of any organization starts with three principles: Confidentiality, Integrity, and Availability.
+This cyber security for beginners tutorial will teach us about the CIA Triad, the industry standard for computer security since the first mainframes.

 CIA Triad